An explanation of a few terms we use in this policy

 The law might require us to give someone your information

 We might sometimes be legally required to give your personal information to someone.
 For example, we might have to give it to the police, a court or a government agency (including a tax authority such as Inland Revenue) in New Zealand or overseas.
 We'll only give out your information if we reasonably believe the person asking for it has the proper authority, or that we're required by law to provide it.
 We’ll always try and give you notice beforehand unless we are prevented from doing this practically or by law (we may not be allowed to tell you that someone is asking for your information).
-You agree to give us information if we ask you for it to help us (or another member of The Warehouse Group) comply with laws and treaties.
+You agree to give us information if we ask you for it to help us (or another member of The SBS Group or a member of The Warehouse Group) comply with laws and treaties.

 Can you check what information we hold about you, and correct any mistakes in it?